Bullying: Fast Facts

 - Students, parents, educators, and communities all have a responsibility to address bullying in schools, on line and in communities.

-- Students feel that the adults in their lives – parents, teachers, community members – are failing to adequately address this issue.
+- Many students feel that the adults in their lives – parents, teachers, community members – are failing to adequately address this issue.

 - Bullying is a behavior, not an identity.
 Labeling as student as a “bully” can have a detrimental effect on their future and often limits their ability to change their behavior.